traefik/traefik/docs/user-guide/kv-config.md

 # Key-value store configuration

-Both [static global configuration](/user-guide/kv-config/#static-configuration-in-key-value-store) and [dynamic](/user-guide/kv-config/#dynamic-configuration-in-key-value-store) configuration can be sorted in a Key-value store.
+Both [static global configuration](/user-guide/kv-config/#static-configuration-in-key-value-store) and [dynamic](/user-guide/kv-config/#dynamic-configuration-in-key-value-store) configuration can be stored in a Key-value store.

 This section explains how to launch Træfik using a configuration loaded from a Key-value store.